 The Stained Glass School, Inc., is actively seeking qualified professionals interested in teaching workshops and classes at the new location in Raytown, Missouri.
 Interested instructors should send description, outline of class, and materials list.
 Also include your curriculum vitae, a portfolio of work relevant to the class, and compensation requirements (i.e., teacher’s fee and expenses).
-Future class dates and schedules are being set for Winter, 2016; Spring of 2016; and the 2016 Conference Classes.
+Future class dates and schedules are being set for Fall of 2015, Spring of 2016, and the 2016 Summer Conference Classes.
 Please consider donating your teaching fee for your first class to help get the school started!
 Please send all information via email to email@example.com or to SGAA Headquarters, 9313 E. 63rd Street, Raytown, MO 64133.

 Portland, Oregon — June 10 – 12, 2015: The Stained Glass Association of America is proud to announce that the 106th Annual Summer Conference will be hosted by Uroboros Glass Studios in Portland, Oregon.
 Eric and Lorna, with their great team at Uroboros, have worked with the Conference Committee to create an incredible conference.
 Details are still being put in place, but here are a few of the highlights you won’t want to miss!